Utah State Fair

 Driving

 Several main highways connect the outskirts of Salt Lake City, making your drive to the area a pleasant and leisurely one.
-You may like to take I-215 which leads you almost directly to the fairgrounds, or even I-80 or I-15.
+You may like to take I-215, which leads you almost directly to the fairgrounds, or even I-80 or I-15.

-If you are north or southbound, I-15 is the most direct route.
+If you are northbound or southbound, I-15 is the most direct route.
 However, from the east, you can take I-80 and exit at Redwood Road.
 The Utah State Fair is in downtown Salt Lake City, with the main driving entrance at 200 North 1000 West.

 Parking areas